 Prepare for the worst.
 Your incident response plan cannot be an afterthought.
 As the Target data breach showed, any organization is vulnerable to attack.
 Having a cross-team incident response unit, with clearly defined responsibilities, in place before an attack will allow you to, as Matthew says, control the incident before the incident controls you.
 Going the extra mile and purchasing cyber-insurance makes sense for most organizations.

 You can read the complete post here.

-At Netop, we’ve been providing secure remote vendor access for retail, financial services, government and military customers for over thirty years.
+At Impero, we’ve been providing secure remote vendor access for retail, financial services, government and military customers for over thirty years.
 Our expertise has won us the trust of the world’s largest companies.
-You can learn more about our approach to securing remote vendor access in the webinar we recently conducted with our friends at Toshiba, “What Retail Executives Need to Know to Mitigate Security Risks.”
+You can learn more about our approach to securing remote vendor access in the webinar we hosted with our friends at Toshiba, “What Retail Executives Need to Know to Mitigate Security Risks.”